SmartFarmingPerenMinor/SFP-TreeCutter/Documentation/testscenarios.md

 - 1cm
 - 5mm

+The attempted frame rate (/max setting in RVIZ) is 30.
+Meaning the computer won't have render higher than this.

 The scenario's will be tested and results will be appended in this document aswell.
 ## GPU Test's
 **Prerequisits**